top of page

 Custom Size – 1.png

-Focused on Growing Shareholder Value.png
+Focused on Growing.png

-1 | EBITDDA leverage is a non-GAAP measure and target is through a cycle; reconciliation to GAAP and definition can be found in the financial performance and appendix sections.
+1 | EBITDDA leverage is a non-GAAP measure and target is through a cycle; see appendix for definition.

 Anchor 9